emergingcode/gherxunit/README.md

 The core idea of **GherXunit** is to allow test scenarios to be written in a structure familiar to those already using xUnit.

 #### 📌 Example of Scenario Definition:
+The following code snippet shows a test scenario defined using Gherkin syntax in a class named `SubscriptionTest`:
 ![img.png](docs/img_code1.png)

 #### 📌 Example of Step Implementation:
+The following code snippet shows the implementation of the step methods for the test scenario defined in the `SubscriptionTest` class:
 ![img.png](docs/img_code2.png)

 > [!TIP]